About FP Canada™

 FP Canada operates in all provinces except Québec; however, through a strategic partnership with Institut québécois de planification financière (IQPF), the only body in Québec authorized to confer financial planning diplomas, FP Canada’s standards are adopted nationally.
-There are approximately 19,000 professional financial planners in Canada who, through QAFP certification, CFP certification, and the Pl.
-Fin. license in Québec, meet FP Canada’s standards.
+There are about 17,300 CFP professionals and about 1,400 QAFP professionals (as at December 31, 2023), who meet FP Canada’s standards.

 A division of FP Canada, the FP Canada Standards Council ("the Standards Council") establishes and enforces financial planning standards, sets the certification requirements for professional financial planners and develops and delivers certification examinations.
 The Standards Council ensures FP Canada certificants—Qualified Associate Financial Planner professionals and Certified Financial Planner professionals—meet appropriate standards of competence and professionalism through rigorous requirements of education, examination, experience, and ethics.